(Happy 32 weeks!)

 - rare amazon / jungle creatures such as vibrantly colored frogs, cats of prey, or safari animals (unless your gift is an adopted elephant in Africa pictured on the card you are giving)

-b. random and not-subject specific nature pictures (specifically blank-inside cards), f
+b. random and not-subject specific nature pictures (specifically blank-inside cards), for example:

 - steamy, thrashing waterfalls